lightbend-labs/dbuild/docs/src/sphinx/deploy.rst

     must be defined in the path, defining the Bintray parameters.
 You can optionally append to the uri the fragment "#release" if you wish a release to be published at the end of deploy; if the fragment is not present or is not "#release", the artifacts will be left pending in the Bintray repository.
+If the uri contains the query component "?override=1", then new artifacts will overwrite existing ones with the same name and path already in the repository (if published within the last 180 days), otherwise an attemp to overwrite artifacts will return a "409" HTTP error code.
+Please note that if you have both a query and a fragment in the uri, then the query must come first.
     The uri format above will work for both generic as well as for Maven-style bintray repositories.